SQream/sqream_docs/sql/sql_statements/index.rst

      - View the ``CREATE VIEW`` statement for a view
    * - :ref:`recompile_view`
      - Recreate a view after schema changes
+   * - :ref:`recompile_saved_query`
+     - Recompiles a saved query that has been invalidated due to a schema change
-   * - :ref:`dump_database_ddl`
+   * - :ref:`save_query`
-     - View the ``CREATE TABLE`` statement for a current database
+     - Saves query execution plan
    * - :ref:`shutdown_server_command`
      - Sets your server to finish compiling all active queries before shutting down according to a user-defined time value
+   * - :ref:`statistics_request_abort`
+     -
-   * - :ref:`save_query`
+   * - :ref:`statistics_request_status`
-     - Saves query execution plan
+     -

 Access Control Commands
 =======================